Ashwatthama’s Vengeance – Episode 1

 Five sons.
 All gone.

-She kneels, placing her hands upon the earth.
-When she speaks, her voice is level.
+When she speaks, her voice shakes, though the words are steady.
 “They were not in battle,” she says.
 “They were asleep.”

 Read Ashwatthama’s Vengeance – Episode 2